adex-badr18/scrimba-frontend/README.md

-# SCRIMBA'S FRONTEND SOFTWARE DEVELOPMENT COURSE
+# Scrimba's Frontend Software Development Course

 All projects in this repository are built as a part of Scrimba's Frontend Software Development Course.